pieces-app/pieces-os-client-sdk-for-typescript/README.md

 ```

 You are now can confirm the installation of both Pieces OS and @pieces-app/client package inside of your project.
 We are working on created expanded documentation with examples, a developer documentation to outline all of the ins and outs of our available endpoints soon.

+## Supported Versions
+** It is recommended to always stay up to date with the latest production release of Pieces OS.
+You can always find the most recent version [here](https://docs.pieces.app/installation-getting-started/what-am-i-installing) underneath the 'Pieces for Developers | Pieces OS' dropdown.

+If you are limited on updating versions due to development progress or needing to remain on a specific version - try to remain on the same _minor version_ to avoid any issues.
+If you start to encounter issues, please update to the next available version when receiving errors.